Ask an Assistant: Audrey Henson (Verve)

 - Interviewed by: Matthew Threadgill, Development Assistant at Disney Branded Television; Co-Head of Journalism, THA -

-We had the exciting opportunity to chat with Audrey Henson, an Operations Assistant at Verve Talent & Literary Agency.
-While working as an assistant, Audrey has taken the initiative to pursue her interest in AI, not only helping her team deepen their understanding of the technology but also educating & engaging her broader community in learning about AI outside of her day job.
+We had the exciting opportunity to chat with Audrey Henson, an Operations Assistant at Verve.
+While working as an assistant, Audrey has taken the initiative to pursue a personal interest in AI, educating & engaging her broader community in learning about AI outside of her day job.

 In this exclusive interview, Audrey explains the spark of her interest in AI, insights into AI's role in the industry, and advice for Hollywood assistants looking to bring additional value to their roles.